 Examples of deliquesce in a Sentence

 a rotting tomato slowly deliquescing in the hot summer sun

 Did You Know?

-Deliquesce derives from the prefix de- ("completely, away") and a form of the Latin verb liquēre, meaning "to be fluid."
+Deliquesce derives from the prefix de- ("from, down, away") and a form of the Latin verb liquēre, meaning "to be fluid."
 Things that deliquesce, it could be said, turn to mush in more ways than one.
 In scientific contexts, a substance that deliquesces absorbs moisture from the atmosphere until it dissolves in the absorbed water and forms a solution.
 When plants and fungi deliquesce, they lose rigidity as they age.
-When "deliquesce" is used in non-scientific contexts, it is often in a figurative or humorous way to suggest the act of "melting away" under exhaustion, heat, or idleness, as in "teenagers deliquescing in 90-degree temperatures."
+When deliquesce is used in non-scientific contexts, it is often in a figurative or humorous way to suggest the act of "melting away" under exhaustion, heat, or idleness, as in "teenagers deliquescing in 90-degree temperatures."